-The Phase 1 Feasibility Study for the Alabama Street Corridor Multimodal Safety Improvements, as recommended by the Pedestrian Master Plan, is underway and is anticipated to take approximately 18 months, from October 2012 through April 2014.
+The Phase 1 Feasibility Study for the Alabama Street Corridor Multimodal Safety Improvements, as recommended by the Pedestrian Master Plan, began in October 2012 and was completed by a multi-agency taskforce in April 2014.
 Alabama Street experiences too many vehicle collisions and is a barrier to pedestrian, bicycle, and transit users.
-A solution will be determined through the Phase 1 Feasibility Analysis of Safety Improvements.
+A solution has been recommended through the Phase 1 Feasibility Analysis of Safety Improvements.

 Two Open House events provided opportunities for the public and business owners to review project materials, ask questions, and provide input.
-To comment on the draft Recommendations, complete and submit a comment form.
-There is no established deadline for public comments on the Multi-Agency Recommendations for Safety Improvements.
-Public comments will be accepted up to the April 7, 2014 public hearing at City Council.
+To comment on the draft Recommendations, citizens completed and submitted a comment form.
+Public comments were accepted up to the April 7, 2014 public hearing at City Council.

 Open House #2 for the Alabama corridor held on March 5, 2014 at Roosevelt Elementary School.
 The multi-agency recommendation for safety improvements on the Alabama corridor were presented and then questions were answered by staff from all agencies at stations depicting various components of the project.
 All presentation materials, including a written summary of the recommendations and maps depicting the locations of all improvements were posted to the project web page.
 The Alabama corridor presentation was also made to the Bellingham Transportation Commission at their March 11, 2014 public meeting.
 After discussion and deliberation, the Bellingham Transportation Commission voted to approve Resolution 2014-02 in support of the multi-agency recommended safety improvements for the Alabama corridor.
 A public hearing is scheduled before the City Council on April 7, 2014.